knightjdr/prohits-viz-api/README.md

 # Introduction

-This API allows third-party access to the analysis and visualization tools at ProHits-viz.
+This API allows third-party access to the visualization tools at ProHits-viz.

 # Overview

 ## Access
 Access to the api requires a key.
 Please email contact@prohits.org to request one.
-Once you have a key include it and your contact email in the request header using the `apikey` field.
+Once you have a key, include it and your contact email in the request header using the `apikey` field.
 The contact email and key should be separated using a colon: `contact@address.org:apikey`

 ## Address
 https<nolink>://prohits-viz.org/api/third-party